dackst/nayuta/notes.md

     * otherwise might confusingly imply one of them is their actual aunt/uncle
     * exception here is in Canie's case: In Japanese she insisted on Nayuta calling her older sister rather than aunt, his default for her and the rest of the adults.
 Meanwhile the original translation has Canie insist on Nayuta calling her Mrs. Canie rather than just Canie.
 I feel like a sister would normally be more familiar and younger than an aunt, and asking for a "Mrs." in front of her name implies the opposite of that.
     * keep "old man Barton" from original translation, he seems especially close to the Herschels, and was a good friend of William, so it's fine that it's only him
-  * Ada no longer talks so much about Nayuta's sister (although Nayuta never reciprocates, she's calling herself nee-san, not talking about Eartha, currently changed to something like "your darling Ada")
+  * Ada no longer talks so much about Nayuta's sister (although Nayuta never reciprocates, she's calling herself nee-san, not randomly bringing up Eartha. currently changed to something like "your darling Ada")
   * remove the small kids (the polite ones, anyway) calling older kids (Nayuta, Cygna, Lyra) big brother/sister to be consistent with how the older kids address the young adults/even older kids (e.g. Ada, Dorado, Sasha)

 * vigilance/vigilante committee/corps/force -> city guard
   * vigilance committee and vigilante corps are both used as translations for 自警団, but I personally have never heard of either
     * vigilance committees seem to have been an actual historical [thing](https://en.wikipedia.org/wiki/Vigilance_committee), meanwhile the top results for a google search for "vigilante corps" are about a law in Singapore and Counter Strike
-    * the idea that no one has any comments with Cygna casually dropping the fact he was part of some vigilante group *probably* means he wasn't acting outside the law like Batman (inb4 Cygna in San Ceriz prequel game)
+    * that no one has any comments with Cygna casually dropping the idea he was part of some vigilante group *probably* means he wasn't acting outside the law like Batman (inb4 crime fighting Cygna prequel game)
     * decided on some variation of neighborhood/<del>town</del>/city/<del>island</del> guard/watch
       * not "town" or "island", since this was Cygna's actual job in the big city they lived in before the game started, but not back home on Remnant island